garysheng/faithwalk-os/why-i-follow-christ.md

 This isn't just philosophical speculation—it explains why my activism felt empty when divorced from transcendent purpose.

-### Christ as Logos: The Ultimate Decision-Making Framework
-*Why following Christ makes reality intelligible and actionable.*

-Of all the philosophical foundations for following Christ, perhaps none has been more practically transformative than understanding Christ as the Logos—the divine Word and rational principle that makes reality coherent and actionable.

-When John's Gospel declares "In the beginning was the Word [Logos]," it reveals that Christ is the divine reason that orders and makes sense of everything.
-This isn't theological abstraction—it's the most practical truth I've discovered.

-#### The Coherence Problem and Solution

-Before following Christ, I experienced the fundamental coherence problem of secular living: without an objective foundation for truth, beauty, and goodness, life becomes endless contradictory signals and competing frameworks.
-The result is existential chaos disguised as progress.

-The more I understand Christ and His teachings, the more sense everything makes.
-Following Christ provides "divine sense-making infrastructure"—a foundational operating system that orders reality, enables proper discernment of truth from falsehood, guides decision-making, detects cultural deception, and creates life coherence under one framework.

-#### Practical Framework in Action

-Trying to see reality as Christ might see it transforms how I approach everything.
-Every major decision—career, relationships, investments, priorities—gets evaluated through one question: How does this align with following Christ?
-This eliminates the paralysis of infinite options and cuts through competing cultural pressures.

-It's why I can confidently pursue building Christian communities and Truth-centered technology without worrying about secular approval.
-Unlike secular frameworks I've tried (humanism, activism, stoicism), which either rely on finite human reason, assume materialistic foundations, or fail under pressure, Christ as Logos provides objective truth independent of human consensus or cultural trends.

-This is perhaps the most compelling reason I follow Christ: He doesn't just provide salvation for the afterlife—He makes this life intelligible, purposeful, and actionable in ways no other framework can achieve.

 ## II.
 The Historical Evidence
 *The documented facts that demonstrate the Bible's truth claims.*